Medically reviewed by Drugs.com. Last updated on Apr 21, 2022.

 Long term clinical safety trials have not been conducted to assess the cardiovascular outcomes of testosterone replacement therapy in men.
 To date, epidemiologic studies and randomized controlled trials have been inconclusive for determining the risk of major adverse cardiovascular events (MACE), such as non-fatal myocardial infarction, non-fatal stroke, and cardiovascular death, with the use of testosterone compared to non-use.
 Some studies, but not all, have reported an increased risk of MACE in association with use of testosterone replacement therapy in men.
 Patients should be informed of this possible risk when deciding whether to use or to continue to use methyltestosterone.

-Testosterone has been subject to abuse, typically at doses higher than recommended for the approved indication and in combination with other anabolic steroids.
-Anabolic androgenic steroid abuse can lead to serious cardiovascular and psychiatric adverse reactions [see Drug Abuse and Dependence].
+Testosterone has been subject to abuse, typically at doses higher than recommended for the approved indication and in combination with other anabolic androgenic steroids.
+Anabolic androgenic steroid abuse can lead to serious cardiovascular and psychiatric adverse reactions (see DRUG ABUSE and DEPENDENCE).

 Edema with or without congestive heart failure may be a serious complication in patients with pre-existing cardiac, renal or hepatic disease.
 In addition to discontinuation of the drug, diuretic therapy may be required.